jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-04-physical-security.md

 - Identify situations where each is appropriate

 **Key Topics:**
+- **Fencing:** structure that encloses an area using interconnected panels or posts
-- **Fencing:** defines boundaries, deters casual intruders, delays attackers
+	- defines boundaries, deters casual intruders, delays attackers
+	- trespassing, theft, vandalism, unauthorized access
+- **Bollards:** robust, short vertical posts, made of steel or concrete, that are designed to manage or redirect vehicular traffic
-- **Bollards:** prevent vehicle-based attacks or forced entry
+	- prevent vehicle-based attacks or forced entry
+	- used to keep vehicles away from buildings so that if an IED explodes nearby, the building and people are safe
+	- clear visual reminder of where vehicles are not permitted
+	- ASTM F2656-07 M30 P1: can stop a 15,000-pound vehicle traveling at 30 mph and not allow a vehicle to move for more than 1m after hitting
 - Often used together with surveillance and patrols

 ---